The Pizza Project: A Taxonomy of the World's Great Pizza Styles, Great Fun No Matter How You Slice It

 Italian-American families call it Easter Pizza, and it is made just once a year, between Palm Sunday and Easter.
 There are many variations on the theme, but the ones I have known are the children of a orgy between a calzone, Chicago stuffed pizza, a quiche, and a meat pie.
 There is a slightly sweet dough filled with a blend of ricotta cheese and cured meats like Italian sausage and ham.
 The whole thing is covered with more dough.

 There are many variations, of course, with a wide range of cheeses (mozz, fontina, asiago, pecorino, parm) and meats (prosciutto, pepperoni, bacon, soppresata, salami).
 Some recipes include spring onions, garlic, and even dried fruits, and surprising touches like lemon zest in the dough.
 The dough on top can be a solid sheet, but I've seen pictures of it made in a pie pan and cross hatched like a blueberry pie.
 It can be eaten hot, but often it is prepared in advance, chilled, and placed on the table before mass, to be served after church, with coffee.
 But anyone who has had one in his fridge will tell you, it makes a killer midnight snack.
-The one at right is the handiwork of Therese Tortorello of Elmhurst, IL.
+The one shown here is the handiwork of my sister-in-law Therese Tortorello of Elmhurst, IL.
 She is also the author of the Sicilian pizza, above.